Asbury First United Methodist Church

-Asbury First United Methodist Church is located on East Avenue in Rochester, New York, United States.
+Asbury First United Methodist Church, a Progressive Christian congregation, is located on East Avenue in Rochester, New York, United States.
 It traces its heritage to several Rochester congregations dating back to the 1820s.
 In its current form, it is the result of a 1934 merger of First Church and Asbury Methodist Episcopal Church.
 With a congregation of 2,300 people, it is the largest United Methodist church in the Rochester area.
+Asbury First UMC welcomes all persons and is affiliated with the Reconciling Congregations Movement.

 Asbury First presents an annual concert series featuring regional musicians and national touring groups.
 The Asbury First Dining and Caring Center serves meals to the homeless; the Asbury First Storehouse provides donated clothing, kitchenware, and bedding.
 The church also supports a Grocery Bag Ministry, Rochester Area Interfaith Hospitality Network, School 41 tutoring and outreach, and projects in India, Nicaragua, and Kenya.

 Located in the East Avenue Historic District, the church property features several historic buildings, including the 1953 Gothic Sanctuary, and 1050 East Ave., also called the Wilson Soule House, a stone edifice that is one of Rochester's finest examples of Richardsonian Romanesque style.

 History

 Origin

 Asbury First United Methodist Church is the result of the union of two churches and five denominations.
 The First Wesleyan Methodist Episcopal Church of the village of Rochester was formed in 1821.

-Asbury M.E.
-Church was formed in 1836 by Methodists who lived on the east side of the Genesee River.
+First Methodist

+On Sept.
+20, 1820 a Methodist Society was legally established in the Village Rochester.
+In 1821 ground was broken for the first church building, on the west side of South St. Paul Street (now South Avenue) south of Main Street, approximately at the location of the rear right corner of the current Rochester Riverside Convention Center.
+Completed in 1826, it was built of brick and was described in 1895 newspaper article as “small and unpretentious”.
+In 1830 a new site for the church was located at the northwest corner of West Main Street and Fitzhugh Street (the future site of the Duffy Powers Department store, now an office building, at 50 West Main Street).
+On January 5, 1835, this structure was destroyed by fire.
+Shortly before the fire this congregation had 900 members.
+After the creation of East Side Methodist in 1836, the remaining First Methodist membership was 300.
+On January 15, 1839 a replacement First Methodist church was completed and dedicated on the same site.
+Due to the debt incurred from building two successive church buildings, the building at West Main and Fitzhugh Street was sold in 1854 and abandoned as a church.
+A lot was secured further north on Fitzhugh Street, at what would be the northwest corner of Fitzhugh and Church Street.